rase-rocks/byw/README.md

 Currently we are actively seeking contributions from the community for the following areas:

++ SVG Graphics for things such as icons and some page elements
 + CSS and styling
 + Informational content